-My initial introduction to Health Savings Accounts (HSA) came a few years ago.
+My initial introduction to the unique benefits of Health Savings Accounts (HSA) came a few years ago.
 The Mad Fientist published an article titled “HSA – The Ultimate Retirement Account”.

 Positives of Health Savings Accounts

-The first advantage of an HSA is the outstanding tax benefit it offers compared to designated retirement accounts that can typically be lumped into one of two categories.
+HSAs provide outstanding tax benefits compared to other tax-advantaged accounts that can typically be lumped into one of two categories:

 Flexibility and Tax Free Growth

 You don’t have to withdraw money from the HSA in the year that you incur a medical expense.
 As long as you are capable of covering your medical expenses out of pocket, you can save your receipts and leave your money in the HSA to grow tax free as long as you want.